smart-data-lake/smart-data-lake/blog/2022-04-06-SDL-snowpark/2022-04-06-SDL-snowpark.md

 # Summary

 We have seen that its quite easy to migrate SDLB pipelines to use Snowpark instead of Spark, also only partially for selected Actions.
-SDLBs support of different DataFrame-AP-engines allows to still benefit of all other features of SDLB, like having full early validation over the whole pipeline by checking the schemas needed by Actions later in the pipeline.
+SDLB's support of different DataFrame-API-Engines allows to still benefit of all other features of SDLB, like having full early validation over the whole pipeline by checking the schemas needed by Actions later in the pipeline.

 Migrating Scala code of custom transformations using Spark DataFrame API needs some adaptions of import statements, but the rest stays mostly 1:1 the same.
 UDFs are also supported and dont need changes, but there might be surprises regarding data types (Snowparks Variant-type is not the same as Sparks nested datatypes) and deployment of needed libraries.
 We might investigate that in future blog post.